rmflight/testrmd/README.md

     stopifnot(is.numeric(y))
     ```

+## Example Output

+[Here](https://ropenscilabs.github.io/testrmd/cranlogs.html) is an example of the HTML output that gets generated.

 ## Supported Frameworks

 `testrmd` supports any validation method that throws an error when a test fails.
 The following validation frameworks have been shown to easily return errors compatible with `testrmd`: